 When would you like to own your own home?
 Do you plan on travelling at some stage?
 What age would you like to retire by?
 Although, they may seem like dreams for the distant future, to make these a reality it’s important to set a plan in place now.

 Having clear goals in mind means you always have an objective for your finances.
 Write them down, review them often and verbally confirm them.
-When you are tempted into buying unnecessary items, instead of saying “I really want it, but I can’t afford it” say “I could buy it, but I would rather save to buy our first home”.
+When you are tempted into buying unnecessary items, instead of saying “I really want it, but I can’t afford it” say “I could buy it, but I would rather save to buy our first home or a new car”.